Hey Hey Hey: Synopsis

-The music video opens with a shot of a castle and one of its French-inspired hallways.
+The music video opens with a shot of a palace and one of its French-inspired hallways.
 Lying in her bed, Perry is awakened by the sound of a horn blown by three women, and is given a brown drink ("Napoleon's Coffee") and her smartphone, where she communicates in-video with Prince Piggy (played by Tad Brown) regarding their date.
 The three women are seen cleaning Perry's underwear, lacing her corset and walking with books on their heads, among other activities.
 Perry, seemingly overwhelmed, falls down and sees a book titled "JOAN!", with its cover displaying a female warrior.
 The video subsequently transitions to a scene depicting Perry holding a sword and wearing a dress with an eye placed on her breast.
 She dances with three female background dancers and eats cake with them.

 Following this, a scene shows Perry's and Prince Piggy's date; the latter makes advances towards Perry and arranges his vegetables on his plate to spell DTF.
 Disgusted, Perry seeks the advice of her friend Lord Markus on her phone, who tells her to "get out of there!".
 Perry then fights with Prince Piggy in a video game theme, defeating him.
 Returning to the video's main plot, Perry and the prince dance together and watch a puppet show.
 Prince Piggy tries to kiss the singer; she slaps him and gets decapitated, but her head is picked up by the version of Perry seen earlier.
 The clip ends with Perry running with her sword towards the prince and his servants.